Amphibious vehicle: Tanks

 At the end of World War I a Mark IX tank had drums attached to the side and front and was tested as an amphibious vehicle launched into Hendon Reservoir.
 A modified Medium Mark D successfully swam in a river near Christchurch.

 By the early 1930s, Vickers had developed an amphibious tank.
 By using very thin armour, flotation could be achieved without external buoyancy aids.
 The British Army trialled the Vickers-Carden-Loyd Light Amphibious Tank but did not adopt it for service use.
 An order was placed with Vickers by the USSR for a small number of tanks.
 After negotiations to purchase the Vickers tank by Poland failed, they developed their own design the PZInż 130 but dropped the idea of amphibious tanks as obsolete.
 A pontoon based tank, the L1E3, was produced by Vickers in 1939.
+It was tested but further work was halted during WW2.
+It was tested again at the end of the war.

 In World War II the British further developed amphibious tanks.
 The Crusader was trialled with two pontoons that could be attached or removed, the tracks driving the tank in the water.
 The "Medium Tank A/T 1" was a tank with inbuilt buoyancy some 24 ft long and 11 ft tall.
 The Valentine, then the M4 Sherman medium tank were made amphibious with the addition of a rubberized canvas screen to provide additional buoyancy and propellers driven by the main engine to give propulsion.
 These were DD tanks (from "Duplex Drive") and the Sherman DD was used on D-Day to provide close fire support on the beaches during the initial landings.
 The Sherman DD could not fire when afloat as the buoyancy screen was higher than the gun.
 A number swamped and sank in the operation, due to rough weather in the English Channel (with some tanks having been launched too far out), and to turning in the current to converge on a specific point on the battlefield, which allowed waves to breach over the screens.
 Those making it ashore, however, provided essential fire support in the first critical hours.